Xorshift: Non-linear variations

 All xorshift generators fail some tests in the BigCrush test suite.
 This is true for all generators based on linear recurrences, such as the Mersenne Twister or WELL.
 However, it is easy to scramble the output of such generators to improve their quality.

-The scramblers known as + and * still leave weakness in the low bits, so they are intended for floating point use, as conversion to floating point discards the low bits.
+The scramblers known as + and * still leave weakness in the low bits, so they are intended for floating point use, where the lowest bits of floating-point numbers have a smaller impact on the interpreted value.
 For general purpose, the scrambler ** (pronounced starstar) makes the LFSR generators pass in all bits.

 xorwow

 Marsaglia suggested scrambling the output by combining it with a simple additive counter modulo 232 (which he calls a "Weyl sequence" after Weyl's equidistribution theorem).
 This also increases the period by a factor of 232, to 2192−232: